filimor/head-first-csharp/README.md

+> ⚠️ This repository will be replaced as soon as the 4th edition is released, in December 2020.

 # Head First C#

 > A collection of the 10 main projects created following the exercises and labs of the book "Head Fisrt C# - 2nd Edition".